Gravitational Field and Gravitational Potential

 Cavendish’s Experiment

-The experimental verification of this law and the determination of the value of $G$ was accomplished in 11798 HE by the British physicist Henry Cavendish.
-Cavendish’s experiment used a torsion balance consisting of two small spheres fixed at the ends of a light rod.
-The two spheres are attracted toward two other larger spheres placed nearby.
-The official value of $G$ obtained so far is $6.673 \pm 0.010 \times 10^{-11} \mathrm{N\cdot m^2/kg^2}$.
+The experimental verification of this law and the determination of the value of $G$ was accomplished by British physicist Henry Cavendish in 11798 HE.
+Cavendish’s experiment used a torsion balance consisting of two small spheres fixed to the ends of a light rod.
+These two spheres were each attracted toward two other large spheres positioned nearby.
+The currently accepted value of $G$ is $6.673 \pm 0.010 \times 10^{-11} \mathrm{N\cdot m^2/kg^2}$.

-For Objects with Size
+For Objects with Finite Size

-\[\mathbf{F} = -Gm\int_V \frac{dM}{r^2}\mathbf{e}_r = -Gm\int_V \frac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2} dv^{\prime} \label{eqn:integral_form}\tag{2}\]- $\rho(\mathbf{r^{\prime}})$: Mass density at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin
+\[\mathbf{F} = -Gm\int_V \frac{dM}{r^2}\mathbf{e}_r = -Gm\int_V \frac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2} dv^{\prime} \label{eqn:integral_form}\tag{2}\]- $\rho(\mathbf{r^{\prime}})$: mass density at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin

-- $dv^{\prime}$: Volume element at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin
+- $dv^{\prime}$: volume element at a point located at position vector $\mathbf{r^{\prime}}$ from an arbitrary origin

 Gravitational Field Vector